 After a car crash, slip and fall, or another type of accident, you may sustain an injury that leaves you with hefty medical bills, lost wages, pain and suffering, and other damages.
 If the accident wasn’t your fault and you file a claim against the liable party’s insurance company, you expect to be fully and fairly compensated by them.
 In the event the insurance company does not believe your injuries were actually caused by the accident and are related to a pre-existing condition instead, they may deny your claim or try to get you to accept a low offer.
 Keep reading to learn how pre-existing conditions can affect Florida injury claims.

 Contact an experienced Fort Lauderdale personal injury attorney for help in proving that your injury was the direct result of an accident so you can get appropriate, fair compensation.
-To schedule a free, initial evaluation of your case, contact the Law Offices of David I. Fuchs today at (954) 568-3636.
+To schedule a free, initial evaluation of your case, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today.

 A pre-existing condition is a physical or mental condition or ailment that you had before an accident.
 For example, if you’ve had a back problem for years, you have a pre-existing condition as that issue was not caused by the accident.